-There are a quite a few things to try in Alishan.
+If you’re wondering what to eat in Alishan, there are a quite a few things to try!
 Most notably wasabi nuts, mochi and aiyu jelly.
 Near the Visitor’s Centre there are a few restaurants dishing up local favourites such as hot pot and the usual Chinese dishes.
 The newly built Xianglin Service Area near Shouzhen Temple also serves up a variety of snacks ranging from wild boar sausages, vegetarian dishes, mini oden hot pot and steamed sweet potatoes to name a few.

 By the way…the Alishan National Scenic Area also has a great interactive map with the exact locations of the main spots and dining options to not miss in the area.
 You can check it out, here.

 It’s best to stay within the Alishan National Forest Recreation Area as you won’t need to bother coming up/down the mountain again if you want to spend another day here.
-There are only a few options inside the park, all of which are a tad overpriced with some being seriously run-down.
-If you are coming on a weekend, during Cherry Blossoms Festival or public holidays it is important to book well in advance.
-Prices are usually steeper and accommodation fills up quickly.
-Here are some of the nicer hotels in the park.
+There are only a few options inside the park, but you should know most of them are a tad overpriced and some even seriously run-down.

 Beyond the Alishan Forest Recreation Area